Episodic Conditions, such as Allergies, Asthma, Diabetes, Epilepsy, etc.

 The Food Allergy Book, What School Employees Need to Know (2012) from the National Education Association Health Information Network.

-Accommodating Children with Special Dietary Needs in the School Nutrition Programs from the U.S. Department of Agriculture (USDA) Food and Nutrition Service (2001 - currently being updated).
+Acccommodating Children with Disabilities in the School Meal Programs from the U.S. Department of Agriculture (USDA) Food and Nutrition Service (Updated 2017).

 Bullying Among Children and Youth with Disabilities and Special Health Needs.
 Kids with food allergies may be at higher risk of being bullied.
 Bullying can include making fun of kids because of their allergies or exposing them to the things they are allergic to.
 In these cases, bullying is not just serious, it can mean life or death.